 Harmonic Sideband Frequencies

 When you start modulating the pitch of a sound wave over and over at rapid rates, you’ll begin to notice that at least one new sound splits off from the original carrier wave.
-These harmonic overtones are what we call sidebands.
+These harmonic overtones are what we call “sidebands” (Jargon #4).
 They can be higher or lower than the original carrier sound wave itself, and can also be either harmonic or inharmonic in sound.

-The harmonic overtones and the complexity of them are what makes an FM synthesizer unique.
+These sidebands and their complexity are what makes an FM synthesizer unique.
 You can get a wide variety of sounds by a combination of how many harmonic sidebands you create, as well as whether these sideband overtones are harmonic or inharmonic.
 And since in nature no sound is produces a clean single note, this is what allows FM synthesis to have a sound closer to what we’d consider to sound “natural” from an electronic instrument.

 To illustrate, take a look at this video.
 As you hear the frequency modulate to new pitches, you’ll hear new frequencies breaking off into upper and lower sounds (harmonic sidebands), which are visualized using green lines on the spectrum.